AckerlyXu/heima/articles/app-service-web/web-sites-enterprise-offerings.md

 #### Scale and Resiliency
 As a business grows its workforce, via acquisitions or natural organic growth, so too must web applications scale to meet these new demands.
 Indeed today it is common to see an even greater spread of co-located teams and remote employees, for example companies with offices in the United States, Europe and Asia, with a mobile sales force in many more territories.
 Web Apps has the capability to handle elastic changes in scale comfortably and automatically.

-App Service Web Apps allows web applications to be configured to scale automatically via the Azure Portal, depending on two vectors - scheduled times or by CPU usage.
+App Service Web Apps allows web applications to be configured to scale automatically via the Azure portal, depending on two vectors - scheduled times or by CPU usage.
 Web Apps Auto Scaling provides a cost effective and extremely flexible way to cater for greater changes in usage for all business applications, from web applications like our expense reporting system to marketing websites, which experience a high burst of traffic for a short duration of promotion.
 For more information and guidance on scaling your web applications using Web Apps, see [How to Scale Websites](web-sites-scale.md).

 In addition to the scaling flexibility of Web Apps, the overall platform enables business continuity and resiliency through the possible distribution of web applications and their assets across multiple datacenters and geographic regions.